0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 ## Set up a reverse proxy

 ZK nodes and reader nodes for development need a reverse proxy server.
 ZK nodes need it to be able to give and receive secret inputs.
-For reader nodes it
+Reader nodes need to set rate limits to prevent DDOS (denial-of-service-attacks).

+Your node is running a docker image with the pbc-mainnet software.
+The source of the image and name of the container is defined in the "service:"-field of  `docker-compose.yml`.
+In this example we will set up a reverse proxy by modifying the `docker-compose.yml`.
+You add additional services to act as a proxy server for incoming and outgoing traffic.

+### Get Domain

+### Get SSL certificate

+### Modify `docker-compose.yml`

 !!!
 Warning " You must complete these requirements before you can continue"